Get Personal Loan Rates

 For existing Citizens Bank customers with good credit, Citizens Bank can be a great option for a personal loan.
-The bank offers unsecured personal loans from $5,000 to $50,000 with fixed or variable interest rates, with rates usually around 6% to 16.25%.
+The bank offers unsecured personal loans from $5,000 to $50,000 with fixed or variable interest rates, with rates starting at 6.78%.
 Citizens Banks looks for borrowers with good credit history and annual incomes of at least $24,000.
 One downside to Citizens Bank is that its personal loans cannot be used for home improvement, educational or business purposes.

 - Review: Should You Apply?

 - Application Process

 - How Does Citizens Bank Compare to Other Lenders?